eisberg-labs/actix-request-hook/CONTRIBUTING.md

 # Contributing to actix-request-hook

-Thanks for your interest and work in actix permissions.
+Thanks for your interest and work in actix-request-hook.

 ## Getting Started